troglobit/smcroute/README.md

     # smcroutectl join eth0 225.1.2.3
     # smcroutectl add  eth0 192.168.1.42 225.1.2.3 eth1 eth2

-If the damon runs with a different identity the client needs to be called using the same identity:
+If the daemon runs with a different identity the client needs to be called using the same identity:

     # smcrouted   -I mrt